Potsdam, Germany

 What is a typical expat home or apartment like in Potsdam?

 "A typical expat home or apartment in Potsdam, is often located in a quiet, residential area, close to public transportation and local amenities.
 These homes are usually modern and well-maintained, with a blend of traditional German architecture and contemporary design.
 They often feature spacious living areas, fully equipped kitchens, and one or more bedrooms.
 Some apartments may also have a balcony or a small garden.
 The interiors are usually furnished, with a comfortable and cozy ambiance.
 Many expat homes also come with additional facilities like a private parking space, storage room, and sometimes even a small gym or a common garden area.
 The homes are often located in neighborhoods that have a good mix of locals and expats, providing a sense of community.
-They are also usually in close proximity to international schools, supermarkets, restaurants, and parks," wrote a member in Potsdam.
+They are also usually in close proximity to international schools, supermarkets, restaurants, and parks," remarked one expat living in Potsdam, Germany.

 What is the average cost of housing in Potsdam?